BrentTB/QuantumScript/README.md

 Like the main line, functions have four components.

 The first part lists the function name, with the same length as the number given to the main line.
-It then defined variables until the first period.
+It then defines variables until the first period.
-These variables are the function's inputs. ie: for a function that has three variables, the function must also be called with three variables.
+These variables are the function's inputs. ie: for a function that has three variables, the function must also be called with three variables.(a function can have 0 or more inputs)

 The second and third component are the same as the main line, representing variables declared in the function and the code to be run.